-FORM 10-Q (Mark One) UANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 19 34 • For the quarterly period ended June 30, 2020 OR TRANSITION REPORT PURSI UANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 19 34 or the Transition Period From to ,- · Commission file number: 001-37792 - NantHealth, Inc. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 27-3019889 (I.R.S.
-Employer Identification No.) 9920 Jefferson Blvd.
-90232 Culver City, California (Zip Code) (Address of principal executive off ices) (=:p ====) (310) 883-1300 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share NH Nasdaq Global Select Market Indicate by check mark whether the registrant of 1934 during the preceding 12 months (or for sursuch filing requirements for the past 90 days.
-Ye has submitted electronically every Interactive Dat Rule 405 of Regulation S-T (§232.405 of this chap oter) during the preceding 12 months (or for such s enorter period that the registrant was required t .0 submit such files).
-Yes ☒ No ☐ Indicate by check mark whether the registrant company, or an emerging growth company.
-See the merging growth company in Rule 12b-2 of the E Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company X Emerging growth company X If an emerging growth company, indicate by c heck mark if the registrant has elected not to use t he extended transition period for complying wi th any new or revised financial accounting standards provided nursuant to Section 13(a) of the Exchan ne Act 🔀
+FORM 10-Q

+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2020

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the Transition Period From to

+Commission file number: 001-37792

+NantHealth, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+9920 Jefferson Blvd.
+Culver City, California

+(Address of principal executive offices)

+(310) 883-1300 (Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share NH Nasdaq Global Select Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \square No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company \boxtimes

+Emerging growth company \boxtimes

+27-3019889 (I.R.S.
+Employer Identification No.)

+(Zip Code)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition on period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🖾

-As of August 7, 2020, the registrant had 111,024,133 shares of common stock, par value \$0.0001 per share, outstanding.
+As of August 7, 2020, the regist trant had 111,024,133 shares of common n stock, par value \$0.0001 per share, outstanding. ---------------------------------- -- ---

-Form 10-Q

-As of and for the quarterly period ended June 30, 2020 Table of contents
+NantHealth, Inc. Form 10-Q As of and for the quarterly period ended June 30, 2020 Table of contents